qobilidop/fire-lbg-suite/next.md

-- Check benchmark n004_t4.
-If it works, submit all benchmarks.
+- When the benchmarks finished, make a scaling plot.
-- Check z2h600_ref13_dm.
-When it finishes, continue with z2h600_ref13_rad4_dm.
+- Check z2h600_ref13_rad4_dm, when it finished, continue with z2h600_ref12 and z2h600_ref13.
-- Check z2h350_ref13.
-If it doesn't run, restart from snapshot.
+- Babysit z2h350_ref13.